qqaazz800624/Probabilistic-Neural-Networks/README.md

 ## Introduction

 Probabilistic Neural Networks (PNNs) incorporate probabilistic layers and loss functions to provide uncertainty estimates along with predictions.
-This can be particularly useful in fields where understanding model confidence is crucial, such as medical imaging and autonomous driving.
+This is particularly useful in medical imaging, where understanding model confidence is crucial.
+In this project, we aim to leverage the uncertainty produced by Probabilistic U-Net to guide the segmentation model to explore and improve in areas where the model finds itself uncertain.

 ## Features